-Students will build upon the knowledge, skills, and attitudes of nursing fundamentals to apply health concepts in the various health care settings.
-Students will explore health maintenance concepts and common health concerns with specialized populations across the life span.
-Same as NUR 180
+Students will build upon the knowledge, skills, and attitudes of nursing fundamentals to apply health concepts in the various healthcare settings.
+Students will explore health maintenance concepts and common health concerns with specialized populations across the lifespan.
+Students will be registered for either NUR 180 or PNR 180.
+This course is a cross listed course titled NUR180/PNR 180.

-Prerequisite(s): NUR 170/PNR 170, PHM 171, PNR 182
+Prerequisite(s): PNR 170, PNR 173, PHM 171

-Corequisite(s): PHM 181
+Pre/Corequisite(s): PNR 182, PHM 181